latchset/jose/README.md

     $ meson test
     (as root) # ninja install

-Once built it does not require install, meson and pkgconf, but still requires jansson and openssl.
+Once built it does not require meson and pkgconf, but still requires jansson and openssl.